sc8515/VRDemoExperience/README.md

 # VRDemoExperience

 Due to the size of the whole Unity Project exceeding the Github limits, this Github repository only contains the interaction codes.
-The repository is structure in the same way the interactions & gameobjects are.
+The repository is structure in the same way the interactions & gameobjects are inside the Unity Project.

 Download the whole Unity Project here.